WiFi 6 and WiFi 7 speed

 TLDR;

 The backbone of my home LAN has been 1 Gbps wired Ethernet for decades.
 The wired backbone is the fastest part of the network while the WAN and WiFi have typically been a fraction the LAN speed.
-Because the wired network is faster, getting the wireless traffic onto the wires ASAP yields the best performance.
+Because the wired network is fastest, I run wires to each Access Point, getting the wireless traffic onto the wires ASAP for the best performance.

 WiFi versions 5, 6, and 7 were released in 2013, 2021, and 2024 respectively.
-When WiFi 6 arrived, I upgraded the (3) old APs with the new U6-Lite model for a nice speed bump.
-WiFi 6 was finally “fast enough” and I can’t recall carrying a computer to the wired connection since.
+When WiFi 6 arrived, I upgraded the (3) APs with the U6-Lite model for a nice speed bump.
+WiFi 6 was finally “fast enough” that I can’t recall carrying a computer to the wired connection since.

-On February 19th, I cross-graded my fiber internet from CenturyLink to Quantum’s 940Mbps service.
-An improvement is shedding the need for PPPoE.
-That timing coincided with WiFi 7 hardware availability so I also picked up a U7-Pro AP.
+On February 19th, I cross-graded my fiber internet from CenturyLink to Quantum’s.
+Improvements include shedding the need for PPPoE and getting two public IPs.
+That timing coincided with WiFi 7 hardware availability so I also picked up a U7-Pro.

-To capitalize on the new WAN and WiFi speed, my aged USG-3P router was going to be the slow link so I also upgraded it.
-When I plug my laptop into the wired Ethernet, my speedtest results are consistently within a couple percent of the 940 Mbps service cap.
-Today I carried my laptop around the house to measure the speed of each AP and was surprised to see that WiFi 7 can nearly saturate my WAN connection…when I’m sitting near the AP with no obstructions.
+To capitalize on the new WAN and WiFi speed, my aged USG-3P router was the slow link so I also upgraded it.
+Now when I plug into the wired Ethernet, my speedtest results are consistently within a couple percent of the 940 Mbps service cap.
+Today I carried my M3 laptop around the house to measure the speed of each AP and was surprised to see that WiFi 7 can nearly saturate my WAN connection…when I’m sitting near the AP with no obstructions.